zmknox/zmknox.github.io/_posts/2020-08-17-what-if-developer-id-came-to-ios.md

 --------------------

 [^1]: Specifically, 100 per device type, which you can revoke when you renew your membership to reclaim slots.
 Interestingly, it counts iPods separately from iPhones, so if you need a new test device, consider an iPod touch?
-[^2]: Notorization isn't strictly necessary, but it is now required for new builds of Developer ID-signed apps as of macOS Catalina.
+[^2]: Notarization isn't strictly necessary, but it is now required for new builds of Developer ID-signed apps as of macOS Catalina.
 [^3]: Developers can also choose not to sign their app at all.
 This requires users use the "open" command on their app before first launch, and is generally discouraged.
 [^4]: Currently, install links will show a simple alert controller, which is useful for enterprise app directory apps, but could lead to popup loops by a malicious app.
 [^5]: User-generated content (tweets in a Twitter app, for example) would be fine.